A discussion addressing the serious skilled chef shortage in London’s restaurants and how to attract, train and retain the chefs of the future.

 Join us at the launch of Kitchen Talent to discuss new thinking on how London can address the driving forces behind the shortage, and take advantage of the opportunities for young Londoners.

-Victoria Stewart, Freelance Food Journalist, will chair a discussion exploring new solutions for employers, catering colleges and the Mayor of London to raise the profile of creative chef careers, improve working standards and reform culinary education.
+The discussion will explore new solutions for employers, catering colleges and the Mayor of London to raise the profile of creative chef careers, improve working standards and reform culinary education.

 10:00am Arrivals & refreshments